-Open Space and Mountain Parks osprey camera is back for a second year!
-This year OSMP staff have installed a new HD camera for a clearer picture.
 This video system was initially set up by Parks and Recreation staff at the Boulder reservoir for monitoring Osprey.
-However, the past several years Canada Geese have successfully defended the nest from Osprey at this site.
-In spring 2016, prior to the return of the Osprey, OSMP partnered with Parks and Recreation to upgrade some of the camera components and move the system to a more active Osprey nest.
+However, for the past several years Canada Geese have taken the nest over from Osprey at that site.
+In spring 2016, OSMP partnered with Parks and Recreation to upgrade some of the camera components and move the system to a more dependable Osprey nest.
+In 2017 OSMP staff installed a new HD camera for a clearer picture.
 With the help of other city departments, including Information Technology and Utilities, we now have the camera streaming live!

-Monitoring of this Osprey nest in past years indicated:
+Monitoring of this Osprey nest in past years has indicated:

-- Between March 20 and April 10: Adult Osprey return to the nest
+- March 20 - April 10: Adult Osprey return to the nest

-- Between April 21 and May 9: Eggs laid and incubation begins
+- April 21 - May 9: Eggs laid and incubation begins

 Here is hoping to another successful nesting season!

 Highlights from 2018 season.